PerryGu/scatteringNode/README.md

 ## TL;DR
 - Maya C++ plugin for fast surface and volume point-cloud generation.
-- Performance benchmarks show ~20× speed improvement (and often considerably more) compared to Maya's built-in Particle File emitter (based on tests in Maya 2020).
+- Performance benchmarks show ~20× speed improvement (and often considerably more) compared to Maya's built-in Particle File emitter (based on tests in Maya 2016).
 - Supports color sampling, deforming meshes, multithreading, and PCD/PLY import / export.
-- Developed originally for internal use in my Intel team.

 ---

 ## Overview
-This is a Maya plugin written in C++, originally developed to support internal needs in my team at Intel.
 The tool generates point clouds either on the surface of a mesh or inside its volume, and it fully supports animated / deforming geometry.
 It also performs shader-based color sampling, assigning each point the color coming from the mesh's texture or shading network.
 The plugin supports exporting the generated points (from the particle system) as point-cloud files in multiple formats (PCD, PLY, ASCII, Binary, Binary Compressed), allowing them to be used directly in external tools (also import).
 It can also display the points inside Maya either as a particle system or as a voxel-style mesh.